Reporting a Crime

 Should you feel unable to make the complaint yourself you may use the services of a third party such as the Citizen’s Advice Bureau, a friend, another family member or a solicitor.
 In this case you must provide them with your written authority to act on your behalf.

 If you suspect an NCA officer of committing fraud please report it by following the complaints process outlined above or by calling us on 0207 238 2626.
-You can also call our Professional Standards Unit on 0207 238 2678 to report anonymously.

 Alternatively, please report to Action Fraud.